adamturn/lc/README.md

-# lc progression for python3
+# leetcode progression for python3